SurendraReddyDasari/BLUE-HARVEST/README.md

 3. Deploy the application across different environments on the target infrastructure.

 # Infrastructure Deployment Pipeline
-Objective: Deploy the required infrastructure for the application using IaC.
+Objective: Deploy the required infrastructure for the application using IaC in the Cloud.
 Features:
 1. Public cloud provider:- Azure Cloud
 2. Infrastructure as code tool:- Terraform